meetbatra/lakshya/README.md

 - **Interactive Quiz Interface**: Engaging UI with progress tracking and detailed explanations

 ### 🏛️ **Educational Resource Discovery**
-- **College Explorer**: Browse 3000+ colleges with advanced filtering
+- **College Explorer**: Browse 65 colleges with advanced filtering
-- **Course Catalog**: Comprehensive course database with detailed information
+- **Course Catalog**: Comprehensive database with 16 courses and detailed information
-- **Exam Information**: Entrance exam details and preparation resources
+- **Exam Information**: Details for 22 entrance exams and preparation resources
 - **Smart Search**: AI-powered search with filters by location, fees, ratings, and more

 ### 👤 **User Management**